 Let’s start by running a scan on stocks reporting earnings this week, which includes the total option volume indicator, sorted from greatest to least.

-Focusing on Nike, as we click through, we see this large-cap company in the footwear and accessories industry reports earnings on Monday, June 27th, after the close.
+Focusing on JPMorgan Chase and, as we click through, we see this large-cap company in the banks-diversified industry reports earnings on Thursday, July 14th, before the open.

-For NKE, the current PE ratio is 29.3, which is 25.8% under the average for the last twelve earnings observations.
+For JPM, the current PE ratio is 8.4, which is 4.9% under the average for the last twelve earnings observations.
 Returning to the overview tab, we can quickly run a scan to find the best option trades.
 Since earnings are right around the corner, we scan for neutral strategies, then filter the scan results by S%, or smoothed edge, by setting it between negative and positive 3%.

 Next, let’s look at this trade in the trade builder.
-Over the last month, the stock price fell 6.3%, while the thirty-day implied volatility rose 13.8%.
+Over the last month, the stock price fell 1.1%, while the thirty-day implied volatility fell 6.7%.
 The average slope of the trendlines is negative.
 The heatmap on the right side of the graph is green where volatility and slope are undervalued, and red where they are overvalued.
-In this case, short term IV and slope are neutral, while the long term is slightly overvalued.
+In this case, short term IV and slope are slightly undervalued, while the long term is slightly overvalued.

 We can also see this trade overlaid on the monthly implied volatility graph in the chain tab.
 The legs for this trade are circled.
 For any questions or issues with the article, please contact firstname.lastname@example.org.
 To subscribe to the dashboard, please visit https://orats.com/dashboard